SAP-samples/teched2021-IIS160/exercises/ex6/README.md

 ![mydevspace - SAP Business Application Studio - Google Chrome](images/img_005.png "mydevspace - SAP Business Application Studio - Google Chrome")

-Now we need to define the **click event handler** for the chart.\
+Now we need to define the **click event handler** for the chart,  and add the Popover fragment as a dependent control to the Custom Sections grid control.\
 \(14\) Add the following xml snippet as an additional property of **macros:Chart** as shown in the screenshot below.

 ```js
   selectionChange="handler.onChartSelectionChanged"
 ```

-We will now add the Popover fragment as a dependent control to the Custom Sections grid control.\
 \(15\) Add the following xml snippet as shown in the screenshot below.

 ```js